antonnagorniy/to_do_cli/README.md

-# Learning Rust by making todo CLI app
+# Learning Rust by making a todo CLI app